TheBugFather/Shellcode-Generator/README.md

 ## Prereqs
 This program was designed for Python3 on Linux systems with objdump utility.
-The modules use should be included in the Python3 default installation.
+The modules used should already be included in the Python3 default installation.

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.